Today, the image that stands out in my mind

 Her mother told her,

-"Men mostly lose their heads
+"Men mostly lose their heads when they battle themselves.

 War is a crime against our own humanity.